thehardway15/10x-cards/README.md

 ## License

-This project's license information is not currently specified.
-Please check with the project maintainers for licensing details.
+This project is licensed under the MIT License.